Skip to main content

 Workflows

-The following table lists four key workflows in the EUID system and provides links to the respective integration guides, which include specific diagrams, integration steps, FAQs, and other relevant information for each workflow.
+The following table lists four key workflows in the EUID framework with links to their high-level overviews.
+It also provides links to the respective integration guides, which include diagrams, integration steps, FAQs, and other relevant information for each workflow.

 Workflow for DSPs (Buy-Side)DSPs who transact on EUID tokens in the bidstream.See DSP Integrations